PODCAST "The Bulletin"

 Theme: book “Mission, spirituality, and art in Saint Francis Xavier”

 Guest: António Júlio Trigueiros graduated in Philosophy and Humanities from the Faculty of Philosophy of Braga at the Portuguese Catholic University (1996).
 He was ordained a priest in 2002 at the Church of São Roque in Lisbon.
-At Brotéria, he is currently in charge of the vast library and research seminars in History.
+At Brotéria, he is currently in charge of the vast library and the research seminars in History.
 Since 2019, he has served as Rector of the Church of São Roque and chaplain of the Santa Casa da Misericórdia de Lisboa.

 Episode 24, 2024